mekb-turtle/Foto/man/man1/foto.1.md

 : Sets the window size, defaults to the size of the image

 -b, \--bg *r* *g* *b*
-: Sets the background colour where there is transparency
+: Sets the background colour

 -h, \--hotreload
-: Reloads image when it is changed, will not work with stdin
+: Reloads image when it is modified, will not work with stdin

 -B, \--borderless
-: Remove the window border
+: Removes the border from the window

 -u, \--transparent
-: Make the window's transparency match the image
+: Makes the transparency of the window match the image

 # BUGS